Credit unions in Canada: Everything you need to know

 Earlier I mentioned that a credit union is essentially run by its members—but what exactly is a member and how does a person become one?
 How you join a credit union underscores another of the key differences between a credit union and a bank.

-Unlike with a bank where you become a client simply by opening an account, with a credit union you become a member rather than a client.
+Unlike with a bank, where you become a client simply by opening an account, with a credit union you become a member rather than a client.
 Generally, to join your local credit union—which is a co-operative in the true sense of the word—you must become a member by buying a set number of shares.
 These shares are what give you part ownership (along with all the other members) of the credit union.
 Shares are usually very inexpensive, averaging about $5, and you may be asked to buy one or as many as five shares.
-It’s interesting to note that because community banks are people-centered rather than profit-centered, many will make allowances for low-income individuals who may have trouble meeting the minimum number of shares.
+It’s interesting to note that because community banks are people-centred rather than profit-centred, many will make allowances for low-income individuals who may have trouble meeting the minimum number of shares.

 When you buy the shares, you become a full and equal member of the community bank.
 Regardless of your income, credit rating or how much money you invest with the credit union, all members have the same voting and ownership rights.
 Each member can vote for the board of directors and has an equal voice in the running and management of their credit union.